Noah and The Flood

 How extensive was the Flood?

-As just noted, questions remain about how extensive the flood was and whether or not the entire human race on the earth can be traced to this one family, as would appear to be clearly stated by the OT account in Genesis 7:23 (He blotted out every living thing that was on the face of the ground, man and animals and creeping things and birds of the heavens.
+As just noted, faithful questions remain about how extensive the flood was, other logistical issues, and whether or not the entire human race on the earth can be traced to this one family, as would appear to be clearly stated by the OT account in Genesis 7:23 (He blotted out every living thing that was on the face of the ground, man and animals and creeping things and birds of the heavens.
 They were blotted out from the earth.
-Only Noah was left, and those who were with him in the ark.) and further corroborated by the NT testimony of 2 Peter 2:5 which proclaims that “He did not spare the ancient world, but preserved Noah, a herald of righteousness, with seven others, when he brought a flood upon the world of the ungodly.“
+Only Noah was left, and those who were with him in the ark.) and further referenced by the NT testimony of 2 Peter 2:5 which proclaims that “He did not spare the ancient world, but preserved Noah, a herald of righteousness, with seven others, when he brought a flood upon the world of the ungodly.“

 Elsewhere in the world